-Marla Meissner has been awarded degrees from Ithaca College (B. Mus), Montclair State University (MA), and New York University (PhD).
-Her training includes electronic music composition studies with Peter Rothbart; acoustic music composition with Ting Ho and Ruth Schonthal; Saxophone studies with David Henderson, Steven Mauk, and Daniel Trimboli; Music theory and analysis studies with Lawrence Ferrara, John Gilbert, and Marc Holland.
+Marla Meissner has been awarded degrees from Ithaca College (BMus), Montclair State University (MA) and New York University (PhD).
+Her training includes electronic music composition studies with Peter Rothbart; acoustic music composition with Ting Ho and Ruth Schonthal; saxophone studies with David Henderson, Steven Mauk, and Daniel Trimboli; music theory and analysis studies with Lawrence Ferrara, John Gilbert and Marc Holland.
 She recently completed an extensive study of the music of the Delaware or Lenape Indian.
-Her compositional output includes an eclectic variety of electronic, electroacoustic, and traditional compositions for various types of instrumental ensembles as well as film soundtracks, theater music, and rock and jazz compositions.
+Her compositional output includes an eclectic variety of electronic, electroacoustic and traditional compositions for various types of instrumental ensembles as well as film soundtracks, theater music, and rock and jazz compositions.
 Her music has been performed in various venues including Carnegie’s Weill Recital Hall and New York City’s Angelika Film Center.
 Her first CD, Selections from the Kaleidoscope, was released in 1999.

 Letitia Stancu is a pianist, keyboardist, educator and administrator.
 Ms. Stancu has served as an administrator for the Cali School Extension Division (formerly Preparatory Center for the Arts) and the Stokes Forest Music Camp since 2005.
 She has previously worked for both programs as a piano teacher and accompanist.
 Ms. Stancu has been a Cali School collaborative pianist since 2006, working with instrumental and vocal students.
 She has performed with the MSU Wind Symphony and Symphonic Band as well as in the pit orchestras for the MSU Musical Theater productions of Side Show and The Producers.
 In addition, Ms. Stancu has also performed as a keyboardist and backing vocalist with various cover and original bands of rock/pop genres.
-Performance venues include the Hard Rock Café in Atlantic City, Webster Hall in New York City, Seacrets, Ocean City, MD and Rainbow Room in Los Angeles.
+Performance venues include the Hard Rock Café in Atlantic City, Webster Hall in New York City, Seacrets in Ocean City, MD and Rainbow Room in Los Angeles.
 Ms. Stancu joined the Cali School of Music Faculty in 2008 as an Adjunct Professor of Keyboard Musicianship.
-She holds a B.M. degree from Oberlin Conservatory.
+She holds a BMus degree from Oberlin Conservatory.

-Adrienne Baker, Coordinator, Chamber Music
+Adrienne Baker, Coordinator, Chamber Music, Flute

 Suzuki strings coordinator